Non-vanishing and One Level Density for Dirichlet $L$-functions Along Short Averages: Proof of Theorem : Preliminary Reductions

-In this section, we will utilize large sieve and reciprocity arguments to simplify the problem to a form where Lemma \ref{New Drappeau's Theorem} is applicable.
-As we simplify \( \tilde{\mathcal{E}}_{k,v_0} \) further by narrowing our problem to specific cases, we will continue to refer to the newly adjusted error term as \( \tilde{\mathcal{E}}_{k,v_0} \), with a slight abuse of notation.
+We will utilize character orthogonality to simplify our problem to a form where Lemma \ref{New Drappeau's Theorem} is applicable.
+As we simplify \( \widetilde{\mathcal{E}}_{k,v_0} \) further by narrowing our problem to specific cases, we will continue to refer to the newly adjusted error term as \( \widetilde{\mathcal{E}}_{k,v_0} \), with a slight abuse of notation.
 Our ultimate goal is to prove \eqref{Error Term Goal II}.

-\subsection{Reducing the range of $v$.}
+\subsubsection{Reducing the range of $v$.}

 Let $y_1=y_2 = Q^{\frac{1}{2}-\xi}$, where